Chart Color Schemes

 Burwood East shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 28.0% of residents currently enrolled in formal education as per the latest available data.
-This includes 8.2% pursuing tertiary education, 7.2% primary education, and 6.1% secondary education.
+Educational participation is notably high, with 28.0% of residents currently enrolled in formal education.
+This includes 8.2% in tertiary education, 7.2% in primary education, and 6.1% pursuing secondary education.

 Frequently Asked Questions - Education